 Apricot is a fruit found in both fresh and dried forms.
 Apricots are enriched in fiber and the best source of vitamin A, as well as vitamin C and several minerals such as copper, and potassium.

 Apricots help you poop because they are enriched in fibers.
 The reason is that the human stomach cannot digest fiber because the enzymes which digest fiber are absent in the human’s intestine.

-So, it should be flushed out of our body very soon.
-To understand Why apricots help you poop, its because they are enriched in fibers.
+So, it should be flushed out of our bodies very soon.
+To understand Why apricots help you poop, it’s because they are enriched in fibers.

 What is fiber, and why does it make you poop?